genixpro/reliascript/README.md

 These 5 systems collectively define the Reliascript type system.
 Now lets go into more details on each of these concepts.

-## What is a constraint?
+## What is a pattern?

-A constraint is some sort of limit on the values that a particular variable can take.
-Let's look at the simplest possible constraint - the type check.
+A pattern is some sort of limit on the values that a particular variable can take.
+Let's look at the simplest possible pattern - the type check.

 ```
-constraint MyString {type is string};
+pattern MyString {type is string};
 ```

-With this statement, we have defined a new constraint.
-The constraint checks only a single thing - that the value of a particular variable is a string.
+With this statement, we have defined a new pattern.
+The pattern checks only a single thing - that the value of a particular variable is a string.
 Nothing all that shocking here.
 But now lets look at something more interesting.

 ```
-constraint ShortString {
+pattern ShortString {
     type is string;
     length < 10;
 }
 ```

 Now what do we have here?
-Now we’ve defined a constraint that a particular value is not just a string, but it's a string with a length less than 10!
+Now we’ve defined a pattern that a particular value is not just a string, but it's a string with a length less than 10!
-This constraint will be enforced both with static type checks and runtime type checks, to ensure there is no possible way ShortString could ever take on a value longer than 10 characters.
+This pattern will be enforced both with static type checks and runtime type checks, to ensure there is no possible way ShortString could ever take on a value longer than 10 characters.
 Let's try to use this variable in action: